MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 - If your VPN is configured for [forced tunnel with exceptions](/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel#2-vpn-forced-tunnel-with-a-small-number-of-trusted-exceptions) and supports using FQDNs for Dynamic Split Tunneling, ensure that the [URL for the Office CDN is included in the exclusion list](/microsoft-365/enterprise/urls-and-ip-address-ranges#microsoft-365-common-and-office-online) (#92).
 For details, see our [how-to guides for common VPN solutions](/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel#howto-guides-for-common-vpn-platforms).
 - If your VPN is configured for forced tunnel and doesn't support FQDN-based exceptions, contact your Microsoft representative for support to implement an IP-based static solution.

-## Use servicing profile to keep devices current
+## Use Cloud Update to keep devices current

-You can use a [servicing profiles](../admincenter/servicing-profile.md) to enable your tenant to take control over update deployment to all devices connected to the tenant, regardless of how the device is managed (if at all).
+You can use a [Cloud Update](../admincenter/cloud-update.md) to enable your tenant to take control over update deployment to all devices connected to the tenant, regardless of how the device is managed (if at all).
 You can set up rules to control which devices are in-scope for the update deployment and monitor progress through tailored reports.

 No other infrastructure or software agent is required to enable this feature.
-If a device has provisioned itself into inventory, its characteristics will be evaluated by servicing profile.
-If the device matches the rules set by the admin, the service profile will manage Microsoft 365 Apps updates on the device.
+If a device has provisioned itself into inventory, its characteristics will be evaluated by Cloud Update.
+If the device is on a Cloud Update-enabled update channel, Cloud Update will manage Microsoft 365 Apps updates on the device.
 This functionality lets you cover installations on "BYOD" personal or unmanaged devices that are connected to your tenant and devices managed by Configuration Manager or Microsoft Intune.

 > [!Note]
-> Currently, servicing profile only supports managing Monthly Enterprise Channel updates.
-Any device that falls into the scope of the rules will be moved to this channel.
+> Currently, Cloud Update only supports managing Monthly Enterprise Channel and Current Channel updates.
+Any device which is on one of those channels, will get managed, if not excluded.

-Before you adopt a servicing profile, consider the following factors:

-- All devices that match the rule set will be switched over to Monthly Enterprise Channel and kept up to date.
-- All devices that match the rule set will automatically stop accepting updates for Microsoft 365 Apps coming from other sources.

-If these factors check out, navigate to the servicing profile blade, and follow the instructions in the wizard.
-Note that the Servicing Profile becomes active immediately when you save the profile.
-So, if an eligible device checks in with the service right after you finish the wizard, it will get the instructions to move to the latest Monthly Enterprise Channel update.
-The [Adopting servicing profiles](adopt-servicing-profiles.md) article has more details on how this feature works and step-by-step for the most common adoption scenarios.
+The [Cloud Update](../admincenter/cloud-update.md) article has more details on how this feature works.